 We all know that a PO, SM, and the team are the key people in the scrum team.
 So the people other than this, all help in discovering, developing, releasing, supporting and promoting the product.

 Finally, we would want to let you know that managing stakeholders cannot happen overnight.
 You need the managing skills and require proper training to know the steps.
-If you are a PO and want to learn stakeholder management then register for cspo certification with us.
+If you are a PO and want to learn stakeholder management then register for CSPO Certification Online with us.
 Alternatively, if you are a project manager then enrol with our PMP or Prince2 certification to learn the art of managing stakeholders.